Best garage sale pricing tips 2021

 Price items below Thrift Stores

 Shoppers won't be interested in buying something from your garage sale if they can get the same at a cheaper price at the local Salvation Army or Goodwill store.
 Visit your local stores and note the prices of the items similar to yours and price yours at least half.
-This list of the average prices at Salvation Army stores might also help.
+If you were donating your items, this Valuation Guide for Salvation Army Donations will give you a guide to the donation value or common items.
+You will see that the table includes low and high estimates of value.
+Please choose a value within this range that is in keeping with your item's relative age and quality.

 Co-ordinate prices in group sales